How to Grow and Care for Silver Dollar Jade Plant (Crassula arborescens) Indoors

 Watering

-Water Silver Dollar Jade deeply during the growing season while allowing the top half of soil to dry out between waterings to keep the soil moderately moist.
+Water your Silver Dollar Plant deeply in spring and summer while allowing the top half of soil to dry out between waterings.
+Keep the soil moderately moist and avoid overwatering to prevent rotting, yellowing and leaf drop.

-Lessen watering in the cold period as growth is minimal to maintain the soil barely moist but do not let it dry out completely.
+Lessen watering in fall and winter as growth is minimal to maintain the soil barely moist but do not let it dry out completely to avoid wilting and leaf drop.

 Only use water that is at room temperature to water the plant to avoid shocking this tropical plant as it can cause sudden leaf loss.